developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

 {"allowed":true}
 ```

 Noticed the beauty?
-The query is asking for specific write permission for the
+The query is asking for a write permission for an email
-email address, yet we did not have any explicit permission for that email.
+address we never explicitly granted access.

 However, the Keto permission and policy engine will recurse through the groups
 until the maximum of predefined `max-depth` is reached.
 If no permission
-matches, a `403 Forbidden` will be returned.
+matches, a `403 Forbidden` will be returned[^keto-configuration].

+In the same HTTP query, you can specify `max-depth` as query parameter, however
+the hard limit of that number is still the configured global
+value[^keto-check-cli].

 ```mermaid
 flowchart TB